peterruler/cats-dogs-server/README.md

 # list of important files

 - `catsanddogs.py` the python script
-- `app.js` the node backend, upload and shellrun python
+- `app.js` the node backend, upload and shell run of the python script
 - ./frontend/src/App.js - The ReactJS main frontend
 -  you must change:
 - `const endpointURI = 'http://keepitnative.xyz:5000';`